ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/stomach_cancer/cancer_model.rst

      - stomach cancer sequelae prevalence
      - Not forecasted
    * - MST
-     - 4 months (95% CI: ); ?? distrbution of uncertainty at draw level
+     - 8 months (95%UI:7m to 9m); distrbution of uncertainty at draw level
      - Mean sojourn time; duration of time between onset of the asymptomtic stomach cancer to the clinical phase
      - See below for instructions on how to sample and research background.
-NOTE: may update this value
+NOTE: this is stand in value for now
    * - AST
      - ?
 (95% CI: ?); normal distribution of uncertainty at the draw level
      - Average survival time; mean duration of time between detection and death